eheyne/user-management/tutorial.md

 }
 ```

+Notice the first argument to the createTemplate is different.
+It now requires the path within the template folder of where the `tpl` file is, instead of the name of the script tag.
+The second argument, the model, remains the same.

-Now the configuration of the grunt-contrib-jst Grunt plugin needs to be done.
+Now the configuration of the grunt-contrib-jst Grunt plugin needs to be setup.
 Create a new file at the root of the project called Gruntfile.js.
 Copy the below contents into the file and save.

 ```javascript